The Skirball Center on…

 First I went to an eye appointment to get my eyeballs measured for their new clear sharp beautiful lenses that will be applied during the cataract surgery…one in February and the other toward the end of the year.
 Another big hurray!

-Time for Kaitlin’s Broadway Musical class to do a short presentation!
+Time for Rome’s Broadway Musical class to do a short presentation!

 Ben and Bonnie have the Golden membership at the Huntington with guest passes and a very early entering time, which we did today and it was gorgeous.